jknowles/opensdp_predictive_analytics/docs/opensdp_predictiveanalytics_modelbuilding.md

 When we fit the logistic regression model we used R's formula interface to specify our model and let R handle the process of turning our data into a matrix suitable for model estimation.
-When fitting models using caret, it is a good practie to create the model matrix on our own.
+When fitting models using caret, it is a good practice to create the model matrix on our own.
 We do this for three reasons - first, not all of the algorithms accessible via the `caret::train()` function work with the formula interface.
 Having a model matrix allows us to take full advantage of the suite of models `caret()` can access (and models outside of that as well such as `keras` models).
 Second, the matrix